Salam-Aboul-Hosn/cse15l-lab-reports/LabReport5/lab-report-5-week-10.md

 ### Expected output
 ![Image](Realexpected1.png)
 **Description**
 - As you can see the expected output is empty.
 Thus signifying that the output with the empty bracket is the correct one.
+Which is my markdownparse

 ### Fixing the code